secucard/secucard-ios-cashier-app/README.md

 # Secuconnect CashierApp

-This Swift app is a demonstration how to integrate the SecucardConnectSDK for iOS to use all available secuconnect functionality.
+This Swift app is a demonstration how to integrate the [secucard connect iOS SDK](https://github.com/secucard/secucard-connect-ios-sdk) to use all available secuconnect functionality.

 ## Requirements